KChen89/Wearable-Sensor-App/README.md

 # Wearable-Sensor-App
 Plot signals from Biopatch on Android phone at real time.
-This is also the data transmission part of stress management App in [1].
+This App provides the data transmission and verification for the stress management App in [1].

 ![Plot signals at real time](screenshots/signals.png)
 ![Select sensor device](screenshots/device.png)